ethereum/EIPs/EIPS/eip-future_salaries.md

 The economical model of Future Salaries is described in [this research article preprint](https://github.com/vporton/gitcoin-web/blob/future/app/assets/docs/science-salaries.pdf).

 Funding multiple oracles with different finish time would alleviate the future trouble that the circulating ETH (or other tokens) supply would suddenly increase when the oracle finishes.
+It would effectively exclude some ZIL from the circulation forever.

 ## Backwards Compatibility
 There are no backward incompatibilities.